edgedb/edgedb/docs/edgeql/ddl/links.rst

     (``SINGLE``), or, if the link is inherited, to the value inherited from links in supertypes.

-:eql:synopsis:`SET TYPE <typename> [, ...]`
+:eql:synopsis:`SET TYPE <typename> [USING (<conversion-expr)]`
+    Change the type of the link to the specified :eql:synopsis:`<typename>`.
+The optional ``USING`` clause specifies
+    a conversion expression that computes the new link value from the old.
+    The conversion expression must return a singleton set and is evaluated on each element of ``MULTI`` links.
+A ``USING`` clause must be provided if there is no implicit or assignment cast from old to new type.

+:eql:synopsis:`RESET TYPE`
-    Change the target type of the link to the specified type or a union of types.
-Only valid for concrete links.
+    Reset the type of the link to the type inherited from links of the same name in supertypes.
+It is an error to ``RESET TYPE`` on a link that is not inherited.

 :eql:synopsis:`USING (<computable-expr>)`
     Change the expression of a :ref:`computable <ref_datamodel_computables>`